OrdnanceSurvey/os-data-hub-tutorials/web-development/national-parks-locator/README.md

   map.flyToBounds(geojsonLayer.getBounds(), paddingOptions);
 }

 ```

 ### Now, the GeoJSON

 Because we're loading data from an external resource, we need to make sure that the data loads before we move on to subsequent lines.
 We will use a handy library called [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) to fetch the GeoJSON file we've prepared and load it into a `L.geoJSON` object.

 When the `omnivore.geojson()` method has loaded the data, it fires a `'ready'` event.
-We'll place the code that relies on the GeoJSON inside this event handler so we can be sure that it
+We'll place the code that relies on the GeoJSON inside this event handler so we can be sure that it only is executed once the data has loaded.

 #### Creating a custom L.geoJSON object